Will be available in the Spring of 2015. Check back for more information.

 - Applicant can receive matching funds from outside sources, but these funds cannot exceed $4,000

-- At least 6 of the 12 hours must be devoted to off-campus canvassing, completed by the two canvassing deadlines in the fall and spring
+- At least 5 of the 10 hours must be devoted to working on a committee, completed in the fall and spring

 - Applicant must be returning to WCL next year